Sir Robert Woodard Academy

 The Sir Robert Woodard Academy is a mixed gender academy, sponsored by Woodard Schools and West Sussex County Council, in Lancing, West Sussex which opened in September 2009.
+Their motto is “Inspire to Achieve.”
+Children from ages 11 to 18 can be enrolled in that academy.
 The academy, which serves the communities of Lancing and Sompting, replaced Boundstone Community College, which closed in August 2009.
 The academy is named after Robert Woodard, great-grandson of Nathaniel Woodard.

 Performing Arts

 The Performing Arts at the Academy has long been central to the surrounding communities.
 There are several bands, choirs and drama and dance groups which endeavour to share a love of the arts with pupils and audiences alike, performing regularly and to a high standard.
 The Academy delivers a programme of dance and drama in years 7 and 8, which is then expanded in year 9-13 with Performing Arts qualifications in disciplines including set design and construction, costume, lighting, sound, make up and acting.
 The school's array of performing arts has a large influence in the local area, all of which can be seen during any of the numerous performances throughout the year.
 Concerts features every band associated with the school, from steel to orchestra, and has been a running tradition for many years.

 The Academy has two academic specialisms, and Performing Arts forms one of those.
 The Performing Arts department produces at least three theatrical productions each year, a "Dance Extravaganza" and many shows that are part of the sixth form provision.
 As part of the sixth form course, students also participate in the National Theatre Connections programme which sees performers across the country produce plays by new and upcoming writers.